Amsterdam, Dutch Republic

 [philosophical understanding of relationships]

 [pleased by network connections]

 [Shukra-11 parivartamsha Guru-4]

 Treasuries and funding

 Spinoza had 99-problems, but few of those problems were financial in nature.
 Despite many dangers, enemies, threats, interruptions, and legal sanctions, Spinoza had continuously sufficient financial support.
 Mangala-11 earnings rules Chandra-3 handcraft, bringing earnings from his lens-grinding work as well as his writings.
-Zukra-11 rules Chandra-Bharani ensuring protection from the poverty which might have harmed him otherwise.
+Shukra-11 activates Chandra-Bharani ensuring protection from the poverty which might have harmed him otherwise.

-Yogakaraka Zukra-11 parivartamsha Guru-4 provides many teachers (Guru-4) and diversity of foundational schooling
+Yogakaraka Shukra-11 parivartamsha Guru-4 provides many teachers [Guru-4] and diversity of foundational schooling

 Shani permits Retreat into Interiority, Private Study

-Shani rules 12-isolation, research, contemplative life, distant worlds, spiritual guidance, prayer, the bedroom, the meditation hall
+Stoic Shani activates 12-isolation, research, contemplative life, distant worlds, spiritual guidance, prayer, the bedroom, the meditation hall

 Spinoza's Ethics has remained continuously in print, and is read hungrily by students of the dharma in universities throughout the West.